AdobeDocs/commerce-admin.en/help/content-design/content-staging.md

 1. **Create the baseline content**

-   The baseline is the content of an asset without a campaign and includes everything below the _Scheduled Changes_ section at the top of the page.
+   The baseline is the content of an asset without a campaign and includes everything below the _[!UICONTROL Scheduled Changes]_ section at the top of the page.
 The baseline content is always used, unless there is an active campaign with changes scheduled for that place on the timeline.

 1. **Create the first campaign**